ltrr-arizona-edu/trishproject/src/pages/activities/overview/description.md

 highlighted: false
 ---

-TRISH activities are evolved around three themes and address to understanding the Arctic Amplification and society-relevant scientific questions about hydroclimate change at the high latitude.
-Project activities are centered around
+TRISH activities aim to improve our understanding of Arctic Amplification and investigate changes to hydrology and climate at high latitudes - all of which have implications for populations across the globe.
+Project activities are centered around:
-1) Tree-ring proxy network,
+1) Tree-ring Proxy Network Development
-2) Hydrological modeling,
+2) Hydrological Modeling
-3) TRISH Tool devilment and
+3) TRISH Tool Development
-4) Training and Outreach, and
+4) Training and Outreach
-5) International Collaboration Services.
+5) International Collaboration Services